-Protecting Your Digital Assets – And Why It Is Especially Important for Those in Arizona and New Mexico
+Protecting Your Digital Assets – And Why It Is Especially Important for Those in Arizona

 Are your digital assets protected in the event of your incapacity or death?
 What are digital assets, you ask?
 A digital asset is any form of electronic data, along with the right to use that data.
 Some examples of digital assets would be: internet accounts such as Facebook and LinkedIn; email accounts like hotmail.com and yahoo.com; and online banking and financial accounts are all examples of digital assets.

 In the “good ol’ days” (i.e.: pre-internet), when a person passed away or became incapacitated, the family members could assemble in the home and find detailed personal and financial information in account statements, paper files and other physical records found throughout the home.
 You could even find family photographs printed on actual paper.
 Well, this is rarely the case in today’s world.

 Recently, the children of a deceased client in Tucson, Arizona brought their father’s laptop into my estate planning law office.
 My client passed away unexpectedly, and the children who were handling his affairs needed to gather information.
 They looked around the house, but couldn’t find much in the way of physical records and knew that their father regularly used his computer for much of his personal financial business.
 Unfortunately for them, his computer and accounts were password protected and they couldn’t get access to that information on his computer.
 Although the family was able to hire a computer “hacker” to get access to that information on the computer, that is not always possible, and sometimes the information is lost forever.

 As more and more people move their personal and financial information online – particularly in states like Arizona where people seem to be moving in that direction more quickly than in other areas – protecting your digital assets is becoming increasingly important.
 So, what can you do to help your loved ones take control of your digital assets after you become incapacitated or pass away?
 Here are a few suggestions: